3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 ```

 Unfortunately for some reason stack doesn't contain any reasonable values (all
-0xffffffff).
+0xffffffff) after `stmdb`.
 Why is that ?

 ### Obvious things are not so obvious

-As I point above everything seems to be related with correct memory map for
+As I point above everything seems to be related with memory map for
 vexpress-a9.
 I wrote question to qemu developers mailing list describing all
 the problems.
 You can read it
 [here](http://lists.nongnu.org/archive/html/qemu-devel/2014-08/msg02599.html).
-So the answer is that ARM Versatile Express boards usually have two different
+So the answer is that ARM Versatile Express boards in general have two
-memory maps.
-First is legacy with RAM in low memory and second is modern way
+different memory maps.
+First is legacy with RAM in low memory and second is
-with flash mapped to low memory instead of RAM.
-Flash in qemu is not writable
+modern with flash in low memory instead of RAM.
+Since qemu `v2.1.0` modern
-that's why stack was unusable.
+memory map was used.
+That's why I saw change in behavior.
+Obviously flash in
+qemu is read only, so no matter what pushing on stack didn't work.

 ### coreboot stack location fix

-I though that fix would be easy one thing that I have to do is changing place
+I though that fix would be easy.
+One thing that I have to do is change stack
-where stack is initialized.
-The question is where, so I took a look at qemu memory map:
+address.
+The question is where to place the stack ?
+So I took a look at qemu
+memory map:

 ```
 (qemu) info mtree